Abstract Hodge decomposition and minimal models for cyclic algebras: Abstract Hodge decomposition

 To this end, note that $\langle,\rangle$ can be viewed as an element in $(W^\bot\otimes W^\bot)^*$.
 The latter is a contractible dg vector space and so any cycle in it is in fact a boundary.
 It follows that there exists another scalar product $(,)$ on $W^\bot$ such that $\langle v_1,v_2\rangle=(dv_1,v_2)+(-1)^{|v_1|}(v_1,dv_2)$ for any homogeneous $v_1,v_2\in W^\bot$.
 It follows that $(,)$ is non-degenerate on $\im d\in W^\bot$.
 Indeed, if there exists $v\in \im d$ such that for any $u\in W^\bot$ we have $(v,du)=0$, then $\langle v, u\rangle=0$ for any $u\in W^\bot$ contradicting the non-degeneracy of $\langle,\rangle$.

 Set $U$ be the subspace of $W^\bot$ orthogonal to $\im d$ \emph{with respect to $(,)$}.
 Then, since $\im d\subset W^\bot$ is \emph{finite dimensional}, we have $W^\bot=\im d\oplus U$.
 It is also clear that $U$ is isotropic (with respect to the bilinear form $\langle, \rangle$) and this finishes the proof. \end{proof} \begin{rem}\ \begin{itemize}\item In the above proof we used the finite-dimensionality assumption in two places: \begin{enumerate}\item in the fact that $V=W^\bot\oplus W$ (this uses finite-dimensionality of $W=H(V)$) and \item in the fact that $W^\bot=\im d\oplus U$ (this uses finite-dimensionality of $\im d$ and thus -- that of $W^\bot$)\end{enumerate} In the most interesting cases provided by the classical geometric Hodge decomposition (see below) the space $H(V)$ is finite dimensional but $\im d$ is not and additional analytical arguments are needed in order to prove the existence of the desired complement.
 It is likely that there exist examples of maximal isotropic subspaces (such as $\im d$) in general infinite-dimensional spaces not having an isotropic complement; however we have been unable to construct such an example. \item In this paper we work with ${\mathbb Z}/2$-vector spaces; however all our results carry over almost verbatim to $\mathbb Z$-graded vector spaces.
-In this context, assuming that the given form $\langle, \rangle$ is \emph{homogeneous} and that the dg-vector space $V$ has finite-dimensional graded components Theorem \ref{theorem:hodge} still holds. \end{itemize} \end{rem} \begin{example} \ \begin{enumerate} \item Let $A$ be a Sullivan minimal model of a rational Poincar\'e duality space of dimension $n$.
-Thus $A$ is a free graded commutative algebra on finitely many generators in degrees $\geq 0$.
-Moreover, $A$ is supplied with a bilinear form of degree $n$ coming from the choice of a fundamental class.
-It is clear that all elements of $A$ of degree $>n$ belong to the kernel of this form; thus by Theorem \ref{theorem:hodge} $A$ has a Hodge decomposition. \item Let $A$ be the algebra of differential forms on a smooth oriented compact manifold $M$.
+In this context, assuming that the given form $\langle, \rangle$ is \emph{homogeneous} and that the dg-vector space $V$ has finite-dimensional graded components Theorem \ref{theorem:hodge} still holds. \end{itemize} \end{rem} \begin{example} \ \begin{enumerate} \item Let $A$ be the algebra of differential forms on a smooth oriented compact manifold $M$.
 Then $A$ has a bilinear form: for two forms $\omega, \eta\in A$ set $\langle \omega, \eta\rangle=\int_M\omega\wedge \eta$; this form is clearly compatible with the external differential $d$.
 The form has zero kernel; however since $A$ is infinite dimensional Theorem \ref{theorem:hodge} is not applicable.
 The desired result follows instead from geometric Hodge decomposition, see e.g. \cite{Mor}.
 One introduces a Riemannian metric $g(,)$ on $M$, the associated volume form $d\mu$ and the operator $*$ determined by the formula $\omega\wedge *\eta=g(\omega,\eta)d\mu$.
 The operator $*$ has the following properties: